 To get started and avoid getting overwhelmed aim to reduce waste and your environmental impact in small increments, wait until your current products are finished before you start to replace items otherwise you’ll just create more waste, right?

-Zero waste living is a lifestyle approach that is based on encouraging recycling, reducing waste, repurposing items and working to throw fewer things away.
+Zero or low waste living is a lifestyle approach that is based on encouraging recycling, reducing waste, repurposing items and working to throw fewer things away.
 The four R’s of a zero-waste lifestyle are:

 - Reuse (repurpose)